cbg-ethz/netics/README.md

 The method should be called as follows:

 ```
->> [ ranked_list_genes, scores ] = netics_fun( 'mutation_data_breast.txt', F_04, F_04_opp, 'RANK_AGGREG=SUM', 'UP_DOWN=3', 'RNA_diff_expr.txt', 'protein_diff_expr.txt', 'network_genes.txt');
+>> [ ranked_list_genes, ranked_scores ] = netics_fun( 'mutation_data_breast.txt', F, F_opp, 'RANK_AGGREG=SUM', 'UP_DOWN=3', 'RNA_diff_expr.txt', 'protein_diff_expr.txt', 'network_genes.txt');
 ```

 'mutation_data_breast.txt' --> tab delimited file that contains the genetically aberrant genes of each sample.
-It contains two columns that map every gene (1<sup>st</sup> column) to the samples that it is genetically aberrant (2<sup>nd</sup> column).
+It contains two columns that map each gene (1<sup>st</sup> column) to the samples that it is genetically aberrant (2<sup>nd</sup> column).

 'RNA_diff_expr.txt' --> tab delimited file with two columns.
 1<sup>st</sup> column contains the genes for which differential expression between the tumor and normal samples at the RNA level was measured.
 2<sup>nd</sup> column contains the p-values of these measurements.
 This file can be the result of a tool for differential expression analysis such as DESeq2.
+Each gene should have only one entry in this file.

 'protein_diff_expr.txt' --> tab delimited file with two columns.
 1<sup>st</sup> column contains the proteins for which differential expression between the tumor and normal samples at the protein level was measured.
 2<sup>nd</sup> column contains the p-values of these measurements.
+Each gene should have only one entry in this file.

 The p-values in files 'RNA_diff_expr.txt' and 'protein_diff_expr.txt' should be provided unadjusted because they are combined by using the Fisher's method.
 After that, NetICS adjusts them for multiple testing by using Benjamini & Hochberg FDR correction.
 The function for computing FDR correction can be derived from https://brainder.org/2011/09/05/fdr-corrected-fdr-adjusted-p-values/.

-Example files for 'mutation_data_breast.txt', 'RNA_diff_expr.txt',  protein_diff_expr.txt' are given based on the breast cancer data in TCGA.
+Example files for 'mutation_data_breast.txt', 'RNA_diff_expr.txt',  protein_diff_expr.txt' are given based on the breast invasive carcinoma dataset in TCGA (BRCA).

 'RANK_AGGREG' determines the rank aggregation scheme to be used.
-It can take values "SUM", "MEDIAN" or "RRA".
+It can take the values "SUM", "MEDIAN" or "RRA".
 "SUM" computes the summation of the per sample ranks and "MEDIAN" computes the median.
 "RRA" implements the robust rank aggregation technique as described in (Kolde et al, 2012).
-The matlab code for implementing the RRA method can be found at http://ch.mathworks.com/matlabcentral/fileexchange/41835-rank-aggregation.
+The matlab code for implementing the RRA method can be derived from http://ch.mathworks.com/matlabcentral/fileexchange/41835-rank-aggregation.
 You will need to include the files betaScores.m, correctBetaPvalues.m, rhoScores.m and thresholdBetaScore.m.

 'UP_DOWN' determines the diffusion procedure to be used.
 Possible entries are 1, 2 and 3.
 "1" performs diffusion from the genetically aberrant genes towards the directionality of the network interactions, "2" performs diffusion from the differentially expressed genes opposite from the directionality of the network interactions, and "3" performs bidirectional network diffusion (from both genetically aberrant and differentially expressed genes).